How to convert Esri Shapefile to KML

 3. Set KML Properties

-When viewing a KML file in Google Earth, if you click on the feature, an information bubble appears, we want to set what is displayed in the bubble.
+When viewing a KML file in Google Earth, clicking on a feature displays an information bubble.
+We want to set what is displayed in the bubble.
 Add a KMLPropertySetter transformer to the canvas and connect it to the ForwardSortationAreas reader feature type.
-In the KMLProperySetter parameters, set Name to CFAUID and then set Include Attribute Table to No. If we had other attributes, we would leave this set to Yes.
+In the KMLPropertySetter parameters, set Name to CFAUID and then set Include Attribute Table to No. If we had other attributes, we would leave this set to Yes.

 kmlpropertysetter.png